CraneSoftwrights/board-baseball/English/README.md

 Should the score be tied at the end of the ninth inning, an extra inning (both top and bottom halves) is played.

-In an extra inning the team batting places the previous inning's final batter as a base runner at second base before the first batter of the extra inning approaches the plate for play.
+In an extra inning the team batting places the team's previous inning's final batter as a base runner at second base before the first batter of the extra inning approaches the plate for play.
 Should the home team become in the lead in the bottom of the extra inning, the game ends with the given score and further runs are not attempted.

 Should the score not be tied at the end of the extra inning, the game ends with the given unequal score.

 Should the score be tied at the end of the extra inning, another extra inning is played as described above.

+The tally of runs and hits is tracked for both teams, and the tally always is reported in the order of the number of runs before the number of hits.

 The concept of "scoring a game" is to transcribe a record of each of the plays, including if desired even each of the pitches, of every batter than comes to the plate.
 The pace and tenor of the game can be reviewed during the game and after the end of the game.